Sonna/setup_vagrant_rails_and_cap_deploy/README.markdown

 Step 6
 ---------------------------------------------------------------------
 Once logged in run the command ```gem install bundler``` .
-Bundler is a Ruby Gem for managing Gems and ensure that will all work with another, despite their version differences.
+[Bundler][] is a Ruby Gem for managing Gems and their dependencies, ensuring that they will all work with another despite version differences.